Trout and Salmon Flies Trout and Salmon Fishing Online Fishing Bookshop Online Fishing TV Fishing Articles Fishing Maps Trout and Salmon Fishing

 1 kilogram = 2.2 lbs

-Grays Loop The Completed Loop
+The Completed Loop

 The completed loop is fine, strong and durable.

-Grays Loop to Loop Gray's Loop and leader
+Gray's Loop and leader

-joined by a loop-to-loop connection - the finest loop-to-loop connection I know, resulting in a minimum of surface disturbance.
+Joined by a loop-to-loop connection - the finest loop-to-loop connection I know, resulting in a minimum of surface disturbance.

 This knot is not suitable for fly lines with a kevlar or monofilament core.
 The fly line must have a hollow braided core, as in most traditional PVC fly lines.
 For other useful fly fishing knots, see FLY FISHING KNOTS.
+These include the Perfection Loop, Water Knot and Slip Knot

 A much simplified, yet serviceable, version of Grays Loop might be tied to the end of the fly line by omitting steps one to four above.
 Simply align the doubled length of monofilament with the end of the fly line and begin at step five, tying the loop on the end of the fly line without first threading it through the core of the fly line.
 Trim the end of the fly line close to the knot.
 I have found this to be generally secure and reliable, if not quite as neat as the needle knotted version.
 This simplified loop can be tied quickly on the riverbank if need be.
 Again this knot is only suitable for lines with a braided core.